Average Distance of Random Bipartite Matching in One-dimensional Space and Networks: Introduction

-To the best of our knowledge, no existing formula can provide accurate estimates for RBMPs (with arbitrary numbers of bipartite vertices) in a one-dimensional space or in a discrete network.
+To the best of our knowledge, no existing formula can provide accurate estimates for RBMPs (with arbitrary numbers of bipartite vertices) in a one-dimensional space or in a network.
 This paper aims to to fill this gap by introducing a set of closed-form formulas (without curve-fitting) that can provide sufficiently accurate estimates.
-This is done in two steps.
-First, we estimate the expected optimal matching distance for one-dimensional RBMPs.
+This is done in three steps.
+First, we estimate the expected optimal matching distance for a special one-dimensional RBMPs, where points can only be located on a regular lattice inside a unit-length line interval along the x-axis.
 Our proposed method relates the matching distance in a balanced RBMP to the enclosed area size between the path of a random walk and the x-axis, and derives a closed-form formula for the optimal matching distance for balanced RBMPs.
 For the more challenging unbalanced RBMPs, a closed-form approximate formula is developed by analyzing the properties of an unbalanced random walk and the optimal way to remove a subset of excessive points.
 Additionally, a feasible point removal and swapping process is proposed to develop a set of recursive formulas that are more accurate.
-Next, we study the scaling property of the expected optimal matching distance in arbitrary-length lines.
-The insights are used as building blocks to derive formulas for RBMPs on a discrete regular network, when all points are generated from spatial Poisson processes along the edges.
+Second, we study three variants of one-dimensional RBMP: one with periodic boundaries, one with uniform point distribution, and one in an arbitrary-length line interval.
+The insights from these variants are used as building blocks in our third step to derive formulas for RBMPs on a regular network, where all points are generated from spatial Poisson processes along the edges.
 The expected optimal matching distance is derived as the expectation across two probabilistic matching scenarios that a point may encounter: (i) the point is locally matched with a point on the same edge, or (ii) it is globally matched with a point on another edge.
 To verify the accuracy of proposed formulas, a set of Monte-Carlo simulations are conducted for a variety of matching problem settings, for both one-dimensional and network problems.
 The results indicate that our proposed formulas have very high accuracy in all experimented problem settings.
 The proposed distance estimates, in simple closed forms, could be directly used in mathematical programs for strategic performance evaluation and optimization.